markand/irccd/doc/src/api/module/Irccd.Server/index.md

----
-module: Irccd.Server
+# Module Irccd.Server
-js: true
-summary: "Server management."
----

-## Usage

 This module is the object that you received in almost all IRC event (e.g. `onConnect`).
 You can use its methods to do your required actions on the server.

-## Functions
+# Functions

   - [add](Irccd.Server.add.html)
   - [find](Irccd.Server.find.html)
   - [list](Irccd.Server.list.html)
   - [remove](Irccd.Server.remove.html)

-## Methods
+# Methods

   - [(constructor)](Irccd.Server.prototype.constructor.html)
   - [info](Irccd.Server.prototype.info.html)